 There are two principal advantages to having a smart meter.
 One is that, because your billing centre will be regularly updated on your energy use, your bills will always be accurate and not estimates.

 The other is that by keeping close tabs on how much energy you’re using, it will be possible to reduce your consumption accordingly.
-You could even save as much as 15% on your bills, according to statutory body Consumer Focus.

 How can I monitor energy usage?